Hallam Tennyson, 2nd Baron Tennyson: Early life

 Hallam Tennyson was born in Chapel House, a house his father was renting in Twickenham, Middlesex.
 His parents were Emily (née Sellwood) and Alfred Tennyson.
 He was named after his father's deceased friend Arthur Hallam.
 Tennyson's early childhood was spent at Farringford House on the Isle of Wight, which his father began renting in 1853 and bought in 1856.
 He was educated at Marlborough College and Trinity College, Cambridge.
 Tennyson's career aspirations ended when his parents' age and ill-health obliged him to leave Cambridge to become their personal secretary.
 The idea of going into politics was also abandoned.

-It was partly for Hallam's benefit that Alfred Tennyson accepted a peerage in 1884, the year Hallam married Audrey Boyle (after being disappointed in his love for Mary Gladstone, daughter of William Ewart Gladstone).
+It was partly for Hallam's benefit that Alfred Tennyson accepted a peerage in 1884, the year Hallam married Audrey Georgiana Florence Boyle (after being disappointed in his love for Mary Gladstone, daughter of William Ewart Gladstone).
 On his father's death in 1892, he inherited the title Baron Tennyson, and also the role of official biographer.
-His Tennyson: a Memoir was published in 1897.
+His Tennyson: A Memoir was published in 1897.

-His second wife was May Prinsep, widow of Andrew Hichens (d.
-1906), a leading broker on the stock exchange.
-Mary Emily "May" (1853-1931) was the daughter of Charles Robert Prinsep, advocate-general of Calcutta; and niece of Henry Thoby Prinsep, who adopted her when she was eleven upon her father's death.
-May also was the niece of early photographer Julia Margaret Cameron.